Table of Contents

 THC is one of more than 120 identified cannabinoids in hemp and marijuana plants.
 This is the compound responsible for the signature “high” we associate with cannabis.
 But delta-9 isn’t the only form of THC in cannabis—there’s also delta-8 and delta-10, though neither compound is as well known or as well studied as delta-9.

 For decades, cannabis was illegal in the United States under federal law.
 In 2018, the Farm Bill legalized hemp and maintained restrictions on a single cannabinoid, delta-9 THC.
 While other cannabinoids, including CBD (cannabidiol), became legal on a federal level, delta-9 remains restricted.
+To meet federal law, products made with delta-9 THC are limited to a THC content of no more than 0.3% by dry weight and must be derived from hemp plants, not marijuana.

 Delta-9 THC vs Delta-8 THC: The Differentiators